 To allow node2 to access the OpenVault server, run ov_admin and answer yes when prompted to start the server.
 Then select the following menus, answering the questions when prompted:

 When asked if DCPs will also be configured, answer yes.

-- b.
-On node2: - i.
+b.
+On node2:

+i.
 Use ov_admin to enable the node to issue administrative commands by entering the virtual hostname:

 '''

 node2# ov_admin

+...

+Name where the OpenVault server is listening? [virtualhostname]

 '''

-Name where OpenVault is listening? [virtualhostname]